physion/ovation-python/README.md

 You can supply your password as a `password=...` keyword parameter if you're using the Ovation API from a script.
 But for most cases, you'll want to let the Ovation API prompt you for your password (this works in the Python/IPython terminal or in a Jupyter notebook).

+### Listing Projects from the terminal

+You can list all of your Projects:

+    python -m ovation.cli ls

+### Listing Project or Folder contents from the terminal

+You can list the contents of a `Project` or `Folder`:

+    python -m ovation.cli ls <project or folder ID>

 ### Uploading files from the terminal

-Use the `ovation.upload` module to upload files from your local file system to Ovation.
+Use the `ovation.cli` module's `upload` command to upload files from your local file system to Ovation.
 Try

-    python -m ovation.upload -h
+    python -m ovation.cli upload -h

 for more info.

 ### Downloading files from the termainl

-Use the `ovation.download` module to download a `Revision` from Ovation to your local file system.
+Use the `ovation.cli` module's `download` command to download a `Revision` from Ovation to your local file system.
 Try

-    pythyon -m ovation.download -h
+    python -m ovation.cli download -h

 for more info.

+If you supply a `Project` or `Folder` ID as the download source, this command will recursively download the contents of the Project or Folder. **Be careful—this may download a lot of data**.

+If you supply a `File` ID as the download source, this command will download the most recent version of the file.